 In a group of friends, everyone should be on an equal playing field.
-If you’re the one always making the decisions, constantly needing to be in charge, or trying to control what others are doing, you’re acting in an unattractive way.
+If you’re the one always making decisions, constantly needing to be in charge, or trying to control what others are doing, you’re acting in an unattractive way.

 7. You are Dishonest

-When it comes to being a great friend, or someone who others want to be around, you need to be honest.
+When it comes to being a great friend, or someone whom others want to be around, you need to be honest.
 Many people who partake in ugly behaviors are often dishonest, lying about everything, inquiring about every question asked about them, and how they truly feel about different things.
 Yes, honesty is the best policy.

 8. You are Rude

 If you’re the person that’s frequently impolite, offensive, or embarrassing your friends with your rude comments in public – quit.
-You’re not someone people want to be around.
+You’re not someone people would want to be around.
 There are going to be times when you don’t agree with someone, or see something you didn’t want to see, but there’s no point in making a scene, because you’re making everyone look at your terrible behavior and they’re not seeing what you’re seeing.

 9. You are Unreliable, Yet Dependent Upon Others